yudhisteer/Optical-Flow-Obstacle-Avoidance-for-UAV/README.md

   <p><b> Fig 8.
 Pyramidal Lucas-Kanade (LK) Optical Flow is an algorithm that estimates the movement of sparse feature points between frames. </b></p>
 </div>

-In the given scenario, the figure is divided into ```2``` quadrants.
-Each quadrant has its own direction for the flow vectors.
-This observation can be utilized to effectively avoid obstacles.
-To extract features, we focus on a predefined patch within the image, represented by a black rectangle.
-The purpose of selecting this central patch, rather than the entire image, is to specifically detect obstacles directly in front of the robot.
-Objects outside this line of sight are not of concern for avoidance.
-The vertical black line divides the feature patch into left and right sections.
-By calculating the sum of vector magnitudes in both halves, we can determine the presence and magnitude of obstacles in each direction.
+In summary: the scenario involves a figure divided into **two quadrants**, each with its own direction for flow vectors.
+This observation is useful for obstacle avoidance.
+To extract features, a black rectangle representing a predefined patch within the image is focused on.
+The purpose of this patch is to detect obstacles directly **in front of** the drone, disregarding objects outside this line of sight.
+The vertical black line divides the patch into left and right sections.
+By calculating the ```sum of vector magnitudes``` in both halves, the presence and magnitude of obstacles in each direction can be determined.

+Now, we need  to test it in real-time on our drone.

 https://github.com/yudhisteer/Optical-Flow-Obstacle-Avoidance-for-UAV/assets/59663734/070f0a48-6c00-4cbd-bdde-4104e868a2ff